 Bio s40: Experimental Developmental and Molecular Biology

-Offered in Short Term approximately every three years (offered in 2013)
+Offered in Short Term approximately every three years (offered in 2013; offered again in 2018)

 Development is a complex and well-defined process characterized by extremely fast cell proliferation and programmed cell death during which the organism is more sensitive to toxicants and other stressors than the adult.
 Successful embryonic development requires not only the appropriate developmental signaling pathways but also mechanisms to resist and repair injuries to the embryo occurring from exposure to environmental toxicants.
 Disruption of developmental processes can have long-lasting effects on subsequent developmental stages and into adulthood.
 Zebrafish have emerged as a powerful model for studying molecular mechanisms of vertebrate development and developmental toxicology.
 Developmental genes and signaling pathways and molecular mechanisms of developmental toxicity are highly conserved between fish and mammals.

 In this course we will examine the effects of environmental perturbations on vertebrate development.
 We will utilize cutting edge molecular and microscopy techniques to address questions related the role of a protein in responding to and mediating injury to the animal.
 The first half of the course, to be held at Bates, will be focused on providing background information related to development and molecular biology.
 We will also practice key molecular techniques in the lab to enable success on independent projects in the second half of the course.
 The second two weeks of the course will be spent living and working at Mount Desert Island Biological Laboratory (MDIBL), located in Salisbury Cove, ME.
 MDIBL is a world-renowned institution known for its educational and research programs focusing on non-mammalian systems.
 The last week and one half of short term will consist of time dedicated to writing a laboratory report documenting the independent project conducted at MDIBL.
 The class will commence on with individual oral presentations to the class followed by a class picnic.